 Related Post: How Saving $5 A Day Can Make All The Difference

-Related Post: Best Sides Hustles You Can Do Right Now
+Related Post: The Best Sides Hustles You Can Do In 2020

 Either way, having $1,000 in a high-yield savings account at all times will cushion any financial hardship that comes your way.

-After you've opened an account for your emergency fund, you'll want to put spare money in as often as possible, or at least once a month.
+After you've opened an account for your emergency fund, you'll want to put spare money in once a month or more.
 The best thing you can do is to cut back on your discretionary spending and make a savings goal.
 Do this by creating a budget.

-Two ways you can do this is by going out to eat less often or put a halt on your shopping (get off Amazon for a bit).
+You can do this by going out to eat less often or putting a halt on your shopping (get off Amazon for a bit).
 Then, take the money you would have spent and then deposit it into your emergency fund.

 Another thing you can do is to lower your monthly living expenses by negotiating your bills with your service providers.